 Each year I convene three panels to compile lists of the Top 50 Liberal Democrats, the Top 100 People on the Left and the Top 100 People on the Right.
 Each list is published to coincide with the three party conferences.
-This is the eighth year I’ve been doing this, and a cursory look down the lists for 2007 shows how politics changes so quickly.
+This is the ninth year I’ve been doing this and although I thought that last year’s lists saw an unprecedented degree of change from the previous year, 2016’s are maintaining the momentum.
+Politics is getting ever more frenetic.

 Leader of the Liberal Democrats